 HISTORY — THE JEWISH PEOPLE IN AFRICA

-Since the time of Abraham and his wanderings in Egypt, the Jewish people have had a presence in Africa, making some communities the oldest in the world.
+Since the time of Abraham and his sojourn in Egypt, the Jewish people have had a presence in Africa, making some communities the oldest in the world.
 Communities such as the Beta Israel (Falasha) of Ethiopia and the Lemba of South Africa and Zimbabwe claim descent from ancient Israel (the Lost Tribes of Israel).
 Furthermore, Jews in Africa are greatly diverse peoples with distinct cultures, languages, and customs.
 They include the Sephardi and Mizrahi across North Africa, and mostly Ashkenazi Jews from Europe who settled in Southern Africa, particularly in South Africa.
 In fact, over several recent decades, a number of ethnic groups from around the continent have claimed a Jewish, Hebrew, or Israelite lineage.
 These groups include, but are not limited to, the Igbo (Nigeria), the Zakhor (Mali), the House of Israel (Ghana), the Tutsi-Hebrews (Rwanda and Burundi), and the Abayudaya (Uganda).
 Today, no Jewish community in Africa is expanding (though some of the aforementioned groups are).
 Some are in great peril either in terms of population, economic hardship, political and/or religious pressures, cultural assimilation, or a combination thereof.
 Many communities have already disappeared, leaving behind their synagogues, cemeteries, homes, buildings, legacies, and contributions to local life.
 Sadly, in most cases, those communities eventually fall into obscurity.

 Though my objectives are many, my main aim is to compile the single largest photographic survey of Jewish life and culture on the African continent compiled by an individual photographer.
 As a documentarian, my goal is not merely to preserve as much of Jewish Africa in photographs for posterity, but to bring light to communities that have become dark, and to stoke a worldwide (Jewish) consciousness for the long, rich, significant, exciting, and important historical record, past and present, of Jewish Africa.
 I anticipate filing a minimum of 100,000 photographs.
 Along the way, I also intend to write about my findings and adventures in Jewish publications and my personal blog, and to publish a book and give presentations once the job is complete (if such a job can ever be complete).